initiumlab/legco-explorer-data/README.md

 ## LICENSE
 - Official Data source in the repository are under license of HKSAR, unless otherwise specified
 - All other code and format are under *MIT license*.
-- Please attribute Initium Media in scenario of using original or derived data or graphics.
+- Please attribute Initium Media in scenario of using cleaned / derived data or graphics.
 - All data are under best-effort continuous proofreading, please help to submit any issues found and note no guarantee cannot be provided for usage for data.